 Service Connecting Pharynx Cancer

-The only presumptive connection the VA makes between pharyngeal cancer and military service is for veterans who participated in a qualifying radiation-risk activity.
-In that case, the VA considers pharynx cancer a presumptive condition that was caused by radiation and will grant a service connection.
+The VA makes presumptive connections between pharyngeal cancer and military service for veterans who participated in a qualifying radiation-risk activities or certain veterans who were exposed to burn pits and toxins.
+In those cases, the VA considers pharynx cancer a presumptive condition and will grant a service connection.

 If you want to service connect throat cancer for any other reason, you’ll have to explain how it was caused by events during your military service.
 That means you need your service records, military medical records, and a medical nexus letter.